ribbotson/LoRaWAN_MicroBit/README.md

 ## License

-Licensed under CERN OHL v.1.2 or later http://ohwr.org/cernohl No warranty is provided for this documentation implied or otherwise.
+Hardware is Licensed under CERN OHL v.1.2 or later https://www.ohwr.org/documents/294 No warranty is provided for this documentation implied or otherwise.

+Software is licensed under MIT License

 ## Acknowledgments